Covid-19 Delta outbreak: Midnight exodus of Auckland holidaymakers pass through Northland checkpoints - NZ Herald

 In the hour the Advocate stood roadside next to Tai Tokerau Border Control (TTBC) volunteers and police, less than 30 vehicles passed through.

-Those who did were a mixture of locals - some lucky enough to be one of the 2500 people able to get a sticker from police over the weekend - and holidaymakers, whose vehicles were rammed with luggage.
+Those who did were a mixture of locals - some lucky enough to be one of the 2500 people able to get a sticker from police over the weekend - and holidaymakers, whose vehicles were crammed with luggage.

 It's unknown what greeted the region's second checkpoint on State Highway 12 near Maungatūroto when the border with Auckland lifted.